Klaus Toepfer Fellowship Programme

 - Combination of highly interactive seminars held in English language, field-trips and inter-sessional assignments, e-learning as well as a transfer project.

 The Klaus Toepfer Fellowship Programme is implemented by the German Federal Agency for Nature Conservation (BfN) in partnership with IUCN, the CBD Secretariat and UNEP-WCMC.
 Funding of the programme is provided by the Federal Ministry for Environment, Nature Conservation, Building and Nuclear Safety (BMUB).

-The application period for the 2015-2017 Klaus Toepfer Fellowship Programme is now open.
+The application period for the 2015-2017 Klaus Toepfer Fellowship Programme is closed.